Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_zombie_respawn_health                   100     // The amount of health a player should respawn with when they are converted to a zombie thrall ttt_zombie_prime_convert_chance             1.0     // The chance that a prime zombie (e.g. player who spawned as a zombie originally) will convert other players who are killed by their claws to be zombies as well.
 Set to 0 to disable ttt_zombie_thrall_convert_chance            1.0     // The chance that a zombie thrall (e.g. non-prime zombie) will convert other players who are killed by their claws to be zombies as well.
 Set to 0 to disable

+// Mad Scientist
+ttt_madscientist_device_time                4       // The amount of time (in seconds) the mad scientist's device takes to use

 // ----------------------------------------